albertintech/apai/docs/judiciary/fjbaa/implementation-timeline.md

 - **Additional circuit judges:** Number determined by workload assessment, minimum of six per circuit
 - **Bridge Panel size:** Varies based on Senior Justice availability; lottery fills positions as needed
 - **Timing of ethics complaints:** Any person may file at any time; congressional complaints proceed without preliminary review
-- **Slate composition:** President has full discretion over which nominees appear on the slate, subject to minimum/maximum sizing
+- **Slate composition:** President has full discretion over which nominees appear on the slate and total slate size, subject to the n+2 minimum
 - **Slate rejection threshold:** Senate determines threshold under its constitutional rulemaking authority
 - **Carryover nominee inclusion:** Presidential discretion whether to include eligible carryover nominees on subsequent slates
 - **Documentation pathway selection:** Nominees may satisfy requirements through any combination of six qualifying pathways